algorand/pyteal/docs/state.rst

 To read a value from an account's local state for another application, use the :any:`App.localGetEx` function.

-The first argument is an integer or a byte string corresponding to the account to read from (in the same format as :any:`App.localGet`), the second argument is the ID of the application to read from, and the third argument is the key to read.
+The first argument is the address of the account to read from (in the same format as :any:`App.localGet`), the second argument is the ID of the application to read from, and the third argument is the key to read.

 **Note:** The second argument is the actual ID of the application to read from, not an index into :code:`Txn.applications`.
 This means that you can read from any application that the account has opted